 Why is mental health awareness at work so important?

-We all have tough times when we feel low, stressed or frightened.
+In normal circumstances, we all have tough times when we feel low, stressed or frightened.
 Usually, those feelings pass, but sometimes they develop into anxiety or depression.
 And some people have more complex, long-term mental health conditions, such as an eating disorder, bipolar disorder or schizophrenia.
 All of these can affect our ability to engage and perform at work at a consistently high level.

 Diagnosis is not always a predictor of an individual’s experience either, so as managers and colleagues it is important never to jump to conclusions.
 For example, some schizophrenics lead fully-functioning lives, while others living with anxiety are severely impacted by their condition.